Feed-In Tariffs (FIT) and Smart Export Guarantee (SEG) Explained

 What is the Smart Export Guarantee?

-Ofgem has established something called the Smart Export Guarantee (SEG), which is an obligation for licensed electricity suppliers to offer a tariff and make payments for low-carbon electricity exported to the National Grid.
+Ofgem not only manages the price cap but has established something called the Smart Export Guarantee (SEG), which is an obligation for licensed electricity suppliers to offer a tariff and make payments for low-carbon electricity exported to the National Grid.
 The SEG came into force on 1 January 2020, replacing the Feed-in Tariff scheme.

 The Smart Export Guarantee differs from the Feed-in Tariff scheme in that SEG licensees determine the rate they will pay for exported electricity, alongside contract length and other contract terms.